michellejlin/lava/README.md

 **Mandatory Files**

-To run LAVA you need, at a minimum: (Example files are included in the example folder)
+To run LAVA you need, at a minimum: (Example files are included in the example folder) It is HIGHLY reccomended you examine each of the example files before performing your own analysis.

 1. fastq files for all of your samples, LAVA does not perform any adapter or quality trimming so this should be done beforehand. (trimmomatic ect. ).
 You need at least two samples to perform a meaningful longitudinal analysis. `example1.fastq example2.fastq`
 2. A fasta file representing the majority consensus of your first sample. `example_reference.fasta`
 3. Either a .gff file with protein annotation for the above reference fasta OR a Genbank accession number pointing to a sample that contains annotations that you would like transferred to your reference fasta `example_reference.gff`